 • Paper checks (suboptimal – inefficient and fraud risks)

-Print aged accounts payable report in QuickBooks Online
+Print report for aged accounts payable in QuickBooks Online

 Prepare QuickBooks Online journal entry

 Prepare supplier/vendor tax compliance reports based on their W-9 (or international supplier) documents